-Why won’t my veteran open up to me about the war?
+Why won’t my veteran/first responder open up to me about their trauma?

 Trauma memory is stored in the brain very differently from other memory.
 Memories of traumatic events are stored in the limbic system.
 The limbic system is about survival; it is geared to learn (non-verbally) what is a threat to survival.
 It can overlearn which leads to generalization of trauma triggers.
-For example, if crowds and markets were sources of attack and traumatic loss while on deployment then crowds, stores and large gatherings of any kind can become generalized as triggers when at home.
-Trauma memories are branded into the brain like a movie, or may even be just fragmented images, feelings, sights, sounds, smells, and tastes.
+For example, if crowds and markets were sources of attack and traumatic loss while on serving then crowds, stores and large gatherings of any kind can become generalized as triggers when at home.
+Trauma memories are branded into the brain like a movie, or may be fragmented images, feelings, sights, sounds, smells, and tastes.
 Traumatic memories are very sensory focused and not verbal.
-We have found that veterans have to “tell” the story to themselves first to make meaning of the story before they can tell it to others.
-Very often, veterans will allow their families to read their trauma letters, but not always and not all letters.
+We have found that people of service often have to “tell” the story to themselves first to make meaning of the story before they can tell it to others.
+Very often, veterans/first responders will allow their families to read their trauma letters, but not always and not all letters.
 The letters will allow you to see the story come full circle, instead of the distressing fragments of the story.

 They fear your judgment.
 They fear their trauma is toxic and will harm you, as it has harmed them, so they protect you from it.
 They also fear that if you know the truth about them, you will no longer love them.
 Ask yourself: Do I really want to know the gory details?
 Will it change how I feel about my veteran/first responder?
 If you ask, be ready to listen and hear some horrific things.
 You cannot truly understand their experiences unless you have been there.
 Most veterans or first responders who have come through therapy will come to you when they are ready.
 Let you let them know you will listen when they are ready to tell you what they want you to hear.

 What We Want Our Loved Ones to Know...